 “Marian struggles to move on.”

-Conclusion: Love as a Choice, Not a Prison
+Conclusion: Love as a Choice, Not a Destiny

-Her “My mind is made up” is more than a line.
-It’s a declaration of selfhood.
-And for a woman in 1884, that is radical.
+“My mind is made up” is more than a dramatic line; it is a declaration of autonomy.
+For a woman in 1884, choosing herself over social expectation is profoundly radical.

 Marian is not broken.